-While you may play the game using nothing more than a purchased deck, you may wish to modify that deck or build a new deck from scratch according to the rules and strategies below.
+While you may play the game using just this theme deck, you may wish to modify the deck or build a new deck from scratch according to the rules and strategies below.

 Mane Character

 Every deck needs a Mane Character.
 Choose one for your deck, noting its game text and color.